aleklisi/The-Sound-Of-Erlang/article.md

     ?PITCH_STANDARD * math:pow(TwelfthRootOfTwo, Semitones).
 ```

 We need to introduce one more concept which beats per minute which is the base unit for a note to be played.
-Each note is played in a given number of beats and number of beats per minute is fixed, so we can calculate how long does each beat last (in seconds) by dividing 60 by beats per minute.
+Each note is played in a given number of beats and the number of beats per minute is fixed, so we can calculate how long does each beat last (in seconds) by dividing 60 by beats per minute.

-Lets now introduce new macro for that:
+Let's introduce a new macro for that:

 ```erlang
 -define(BEATS_PER_MINUTE, 120).
 -define(BEAT_DURATION, 60 / ?BEATS_PER_MINUTE).
 ```

-So now we can generate notes for a given amount of time with following function:
+We can generate notes for a given amount of time with following function:

 ```erlang
 sound(SemitonesShift, Beats) ->
     frequency(get_tone(SemitonesShift), Beats * ?BEAT_DURATION).
 ```

- Now lets try it out by providing the following wave:
+Let's try it out by providing the following wave:

 ```erlang
 wave() ->